ayusmanv/Alcohol-Consumption-Market/README.md

 # Alcohol-Consumption-Market
-KMeans model for alcohol consumption in Russia
+KMeans, PCA model for alcohol consumption in Russia